hachyderm/community/usage-docs/how-to-use-content-warnings.md

   others in a responsible way
 * Spoilers

-The latter is quickst to explain, so let's start there.
+The latter is quickest to explain, so let's start there.

 ### "Spoilers, Sweetie"